EyasuTeshome/shifttracker/job-search/peer-interview-practice/stuck_lesson.md

 ## Description

-Sometimes when you write a code you find yourself simply stuck.
-You know what your goal is but you struggule with one issue and you simple tried out all possibilities that you could see.
+Sometimes when you write code you find yourself simply stuck.
+You know what your goal is but you struggle with one issue and you already tried out all possibilities that you could see.
-If something like that happens during a job interview - it can make you really nervous.
+If something like that happens during a job interview, it can make you really nervous.
-As usually - even int his kind of situation you can still present yourself as a professional.
+As usual, even in this kind of situation you can still present yourself as a professional.

 ### Why is it important?
-Being stuck is a part of programmers life.
-Most likey it will happene at leats a few times in your future job.
+Being stuck is a part of programmer's life.
+Most likely it will happen at least a few times in your future job.
-How to deal with that?
+How should you deal with that?
 You can always ask your teammates for help.
-However, you want to respoect their time - so just coming and asking for solution would not be fair.
+However, you want to respect their time, so just coming and asking for a solution would not be fair.
-Instead, you can provide context and report what you had tried.
+Instead, you can provide context and report what you have already tried.
 You can also use the same strategy during your job interviews.

 ### Gudielines to follow

-Review the following guidelines that will help you to make sure that you set up yourself for success when you are stuck during your job interview.
+Review the following guidelines that will help you make sure that you set up yourself for success when you are stuck during your job interview.

 **Context**
-*You are at a technical interview. *
+*You are at a technical interview, and you get stuck on one of the questions. *

 1. **Acknowledge that you are stuck.**
      - This will buy you some time to take a pause, breathe, and remind yourself that this is an issue that could happen to anybody.
-     - In addition - your interviewer will be aware of the situation.
+     - In addition, your interviewer will be aware of the situation.
 2. **Describe your problem and ask for a specific hint**.
-You can use this situation to show that you are able to ask good question.
+You can use this situation to show that you are able to ask good questions.
-     - ⛔️ Remember - do **NOT** ask a general question: "Could you give me some hint?" as this will pass the responsibility for your code to the interviewer.
+     - ⛔️ Remember - do **NOT** ask a general question: "Could you give me a hint?" as this will pass the responsibility for your code to the interviewer.
-     - ✅ Instead - describe your problem: "I am not able to determine if a numer is ood or even.
-As you coudl see I tried X and Y and nothing worked.
-Could you give me small advice regarding how to check it?"
+     - ✅ Instead - describe your problem: "I am not able to determine if a numer is odd or even.
+As you can see I tried X and Y and nothing worked.
+Could you give me a small tip regarding how to check it?"
 This will show that in the future you wil be able to quickly find help if you are stuck.
 4. If nothing helps - **simply ask to go to the next part and to come back to the current challenge at the end of the interview**.
-    - For example: *I am sorry, I think that I am not able to solve it right now but most likely I will do it if I could see the problem with a fresh eye.
+    - For example: *I am sorry, I think that I am not able to solve it right now but I think I will be able to if I look at it with fresh eyes.
 Can we move to the next part and come back to this one in the end?*

 ---